alcl2000/PP2-Amy-lewis/readme.md

 The results page displays the user's final score at the end of the quiz, along with a short paragraph describing their results.

+## Features to be added

+### Score board

+Adding a leader board would allow users to compare their score, to take the quiz again with the aim of getting a higher score and getting their name on the leader board

+### Share Button

+Adding a share button, so that users can share their score across social media, would allow for more engagment outside of the intial users, so that more users can become aware of - and take the quiz.

+### Alternate questions

+Adding an alternate array of questions would increase the chances of return users, and increase the challenge by providing questions that former users do not expect

 ---
 ## Bugs
 ### The Game did not always redirect users after a correct answer input